SFe-Team-was-taken/SFe/sfe-specification-4.0u17.md

 ### 9.2.2 romRiffHeader

-In SiliconSFe, it is defined as the FourCC used by the chunk header type used by the integrated SF bank, for example `RIFF`, `RF64`, `RIFD`, etc.
+In SiliconSFe, it is defined as the FourCC used by the chunk header type used by the integrated SF bank, for example `RIFF`, `RIFS`, `RIFD`, etc. (Update 17)

 In the legacy SF2.04 specification, this is named `romRsrc` and was declared by Creative as "unused".
 The name in SiliconSFe more accurately describes its usage.